British Columbia Highway 16

 Highway 16 is a highway in British Columbia, Canada.
-It is an important section of the Yellowhead Highway, a part of the Trans-Canada Highway that runs across Western Canada.
+It is British Columbia's important section of the Yellowhead Highway, a part of the Trans-Canada Highway that runs across Western Canada, from British Columbia's Graham Island east to Winnipeg, Manitoba, via Edmonton, Alberta, and Saskatoon, Saskatchewan.
 The highway closely follows the path of the northern B.C. alignment of the Canadian National Railway (CN).
 The number "16" was first given to the highway in 1941, and originally, the route that the highway took was more to the north of today's highway, and it was not as long as it is now.
 Highway 16 originally ran from New Hazelton east to Aleza Lake.
 In 1948, Highway 16's western end was moved from New Hazelton to the coastal city of Prince Rupert, and in 1953, the highway was re-aligned to end at Prince George.
 In 1969, further alignment east into Yellowhead Pass was opened to traffic after being constructed up through 1968 and raised to all-weather standards in 1969.
-Highway 16's alignment on Haida Gwaii was commissioned in 1983 and is connected to the mainland segment via BC Ferries route #11.
+Highway 16's alignment on Haida Gwaii was commissioned in 1983 and is connected to the mainland segment via BC Ferries route No. 11.

-A series of murders and disappearances has given the stretch between Prince Rupert and Prince George the name Highway of Tears.
+A series of murders and disappearances has given the stretch between Prince Rupert and Prince George the name "Highway of Tears".

 Route description

 Haida Gwaii section

-The 101 km segment of the 1347 km BC highway begins in the west in the village of Masset, on the northern coast of Graham Island.
+The 101 km segment of the 1347 km BC highway begins in the west in the village of Masset, on the northern coast of Graham Island, marking the western terminus of the Yellowhead Highway.
 Proceeding south, the highway goes 38 km to the inlet town of Port Clements.
 Winding its way along the boundary of Naikoon Provincial Park, Highway 16 goes south for 27 km before reaching the community of Tlell.
-36 km south of Tlell, Highway 16 reaches Skidegate, where its Haida Gwaii section terminates.
+36 km south of Tlell, Highway 16 reaches Skidegate, where its Haida Gwaii section terminates at a ferry terminal.

 Mainland section

-BC Ferries then takes Highway 16 across the Hecate Strait for 172 km due northeast to its landing at Prince Rupert.
+BC Ferries then takes Highway 16 across the Hecate Strait for 92.9 nmi due northeast to its landing at Prince Rupert.